October 16–30, 2020 @ 6:00–9:00pm

 While you may spot a few night owls during Boo at the Zoo, most of our residents will be off-exhibit to catch some zzz’s.

 Questions?
-View our Frequently Asked Questions and Answers for a possible answer.
+View our FAQs for a possible answer.

 Will the animals be out during Boo at the Zoo?